-I was recently on call with an investor and he asked me where he could go to learn more about investing in multifamily syndication deals.
+I was recently on a call with an investor and he asked me where he could go to learn more about investing in apartment syndication deals.

 I didn’t have a good answer for him.
-There’s simply wasn’t one place for him to go that had info to help him know the questions to ask, research to do and things to think about...Until now.
+There simply wasn’t one place for him to go that had info to help him know the questions to ask, research to do and things to think about...Until now.

 Knowing Yourself and Your Goals

 Before looking at apartment deals or general partners, it’s important to know yourself, what type of role you’d like to have in the investment and what your goals are.
 This starts by determining if you want to be a passive or active apartment investor.